snrow/Develeap-bootcamp/Docker-compose/Task 3 - Lavagna/README.md

 # Lavagna Project
 This project is based on https://github.com/digitalfondue/lavagna and is intended to be run as Docker containers using docker-compose.

+`You can see the mission requirement in the instruction-lavagna.txt file`
 # Prerequisites
 Before starting, ensure that you have the following installed on your machine: